22 minute read

 Flash also makes some optimizations that take advantage of the available network hardware.

 The core component of the apache web server provides the core server functionality.
 This includes accepting requests, issuing responses, and managing concurrency.
 The various modules are mounted in a pipeline and extend the functionality of the basic server behavior.
-A specific apache deployment may contain one more modules.
+A specific apache deployment may contain one or more modules.

-The flow of control is similar to the event driven model in that each request passes through all the modules similar to how the request passed through all the handlers.
+The flow of control is similar to the event driven model in that each request passes through all the modules, similar to how the request passed through all the handlers.

 Apache is a combination of a multiprocess and multithreaded model.
 In apache, each instance is a process, which implements a multithreaded boss/workers configuration with a dynamic thread pool.
 The total number of processes can also be dynamically adjusted depending on - among other factors - the number of outstanding requests/pending connections.